JeremyNW/CoffeeCurators/README.md

 # CoffeeCurator

 CoffeeCurator is an app that curates different user created coffee recipes.
 We used Cloud Firestore to store the users’ authentication data as well as users’ images and custom recipes.
-We used Kingfisher SDK for uploading photos with their ImagePicker.
+We used Kingfisher SDK for uploading photos from the users camera roll.
+Users are able to persist a favorites list by clicking on the :heart:

 ## Resources: